skypjack/entt/docs/entity.md

     persistent views there will be, the less performing will be creating and destroying entities and components or sorting a pool.

-* Raw views:

-  Pros:

-  * They work out-of-the-box and don't require any dedicated data structure.
-  * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool for iterating components when it is not necessary to know which entities they belong to.
-  * They don't affect any other operations of the registry.

-  Cons:

-  * They can be used to iterate only one type of component at a time.
-  * They don't return the entity to which a component belongs to the caller.

 * Runtime views:

   Pros: